Toll Franzman Family History

 In 1902 they moved to Tabor, Polk County, MN where Lars was appointed postmaster.
 He served in that role until they moved to Minneapolis in 1906.
 He also ran the General Store in Belgrade, Stearns County.
 According to grandson Douglas Franzman, Lars’ business partner ran off with the proceeds from the store.

 In 1906 Lars and Thea moved to Minneapolis.
-(1910, 1920 census) By this time Laura (1903) and Mabel (1906) had been born.
-They may have lived with Thea’s parents, Theodore and Anna Anderson, at 749 Buchanan.
+By this time Laura (1903) and Mabel (1906) had been born.

 In 1921, after Theodore and Anna died, and when Mabel graduated high school, Lars and Thea moved to Valley Township near Grygla, MN with Mabel, Clifford, and Muriel.
+Their eldest daughter Laura had married Bill Carlson and remained in Minneapolis.

-Thea died in 1938, and their son Clifford lived with Lars for a time.
+After Thea died in 1938, their son Clifford lived with Lars for a time.
 In 1942, Lars moved in with his daughter Mabel and son-in-law John Franzman in Becker.
 Luverne recalls how angry he was with daughters Laura (who moved to Minneapolis) and Muriel (for marrying a Catholic) that he never spoke to them again.
 When they came to visit, he would leave the house until they left...and yet Lars was known to have knitted scarves and mittens.

 He lived with the Franzmans until 1946, when he moved to a nursing home in Saulk Center.
 Lars died on June 4th, 1947 in Sauk Rapids, MN at the age of 78, and is buried in Grygla, Minnesota.